 - slowed brain function

-They may lead to long-term physical dependence and addiction.
-In 2009, an estimated 20 percent of Americans used a prescription medication for a non-medical reason (DHHS, 2009).
+It may lead to long-term physical dependence and addiction.
 The illegal use of prescription drugs has grown over the past few decades.
-This is partially because they have become more widely available and the focus of law enforcement has been on illicit drugs.
+This is partially because they have become more widely available.
+The focus of law enforcement has also been on illicit drugs.

-Public health experts usually break up drug abuse into four stages:
+Public health experts usually break up drug abuse into stages:

-In this stage, the person uses the drug with peers or for recreation.
+- In the experimental use stage, you use the drug with peers or for recreation.

-At this stage, the user changes his or her behavior and uses the drug to fix negative feelings.
+- In the regular use stage, you change your behavior and use the drug to fix negative feelings.

-At this point, the user is preoccupied with the drug and does not care about his or her life outside the drug use.
+- In the daily preoccupation, or risky use, stage, you’re preoccupied with the drug and don’t care about your life outside of your drug use.

-In the dependent stage, the user is not able to face his or her life without using the drug.
-Financial and personal problems increase.
-Legal problems occur because the user takes risks to obtain the drug that result in legal problems.
+- In the dependent stage, you’re unable to face your life without using the drug.
+Your financial and personal problems increase, and you may also take risks to obtain the drug that result in legal problems.

 - Addiction is complex but treatable.

-- There is no single treatment that works for everyone.
+- There’s no single treatment that works for everyone.

 - Treatment is readily available.

 - Treatment addresses your mental health.
-Your treatment needs are regularly evaluated to ensure your treatment is meeting the patient’s needs.
+Your treatment needs are regularly evaluated to ensure your treatment is meeting them.

-- Drug use is monitored during treatment because relapses can and do happen.
+- Drug use is monitored during your treatment because relapses can and do happen.

-Treatment programs should check for and monitor infectious diseases, while providing risk-education counseling.
-This encourages individuals to act responsibly so they don’t contract or spread the disease.
+Treatment programs should check for and monitor infectious diseases while providing risk-education counseling.
+This encourages you to act responsibly so you don’t contract or spread infectious diseases.

 The best way to avoid drug abuse is to prevent initial use and addiction.
 Efforts usually focus on encouraging youth to avoid peer pressure.
 Community prevention programs work in schools, with teachers, and with community members to educate and provide information and support.

 Parents play an important role in preventing their children from using drugs.
-They can:
+You should:

-- talk openly with their children about drug-related issues
+- talk openly with your children about drug-related issues

-- receive education about drugs and drug abuse
+- find and share fact-based information about drugs and drug abuse

-- build a strong family bond that provides a supportive environment for children
+- build a strong family bond that provides a supportive environment for your children

-Above the Influence Provides information targeted at youth and young adults regarding drug use, peer pressure, and treatment options. http://www.abovetheinfluence.com 1-800-448-3000 (24 hours a day / 7 days a week)
+- Above the Influence provides information targeted at youth and young adults regarding drug use, peer pressure, and treatment options.
+Visit http://www.abovetheinfluence.com.

-SAMHSA (Substance Abuse and Mental Health Services Administration) Offers free resources or referrals to treatment.
-If you have questions or need help, you can call the 24-hour helpline Call 1-800-662-HELP, 24 hours a day / 7 days a week
+- The Substance Abuse and Mental Health Services Administration (SAMHSA) offers free resources or referrals to treatment.
+If you have questions or need help, call the 24-hour helpline at 800-662-HELP.

-National Institute on Drug Abuse for Teenagers Provides information and research for teenagers and young adults about drug abuse. http://teens.drugabuse.gov
+- The National Institute on Drug Abuse for Teenagers provides information and research for teenagers and young adults about drug abuse.
+Visit http://teens.drugabuse.gov.

-Narcotics Anonymous (NA) Offer meetings and support groups for people interested in recovering from narcotic addiction or abuse. www.na.org
+- Narcotics Anonymous (NA) offers meetings and support groups for people interested in recovering from narcotic addiction or abuse.
+Visit www.na.org.

 See a list of possible causes in order from the most common to the least.